 Nokia shares fall on concerns over potential loss of Verizon business

-July 8 (Reuters) - Shares in Nokia NOKIA.HE fell 8% in Wednesday morning trade on concerns that the Finnish company was losing the business of its key client Verizon VZ.N in the United States.
+July 8 (Reuters) - Shares in Nokia NOKIA.HE fell up to 8% in Wednesday trade on concerns that the Finnish company was losing the business of its key client Verizon VZ.N in the United States.

+Nokia, battling with China's Huawei HWT.UL and Sweden's Ericsson ERICb.ST, is trying to strengthen its 5G slate and looking especially to deployment by U.S. telecom companies for growth.

 Overnight, JP Morgan downgraded Nokia to "neutral" from "overweight", citing a potential loss of business with Verizon.

-"We believe that there is a real risk Verizon will depend less on Nokia as their primary RAN (radio access network) supplier going forward," JPM said in a note.
+"We believe that there is a real risk Verizon will depend less on Nokia as their primary RAN (radio access network) supplier going forward," JPM said in a note, adding there were signs Verizon was using Samsung 005930.KS.

+"Consider the JPM report on the Verizon-Nokia situation is based on some facts.
+So far, Verizon ran some tests with its vendor for its 5G RAN and I've heard that Samsung did better than Nokia," said a Seoul-based analyst, who declined to be named.

 Nokia said it continued to work with Verizon in 5G.